kubernetes/enhancements/keps/sig-node/3675-resource-plugin-manager/README.md

 know that this has succeeded?
 -->

-* Be able to plug resource managers into Kubelet to allow for customization of user requirements
+* Be able to plug cpu and memory resource managers into Kubelet to allow for customization of user requirements
 * Be able to export resources to expose them to the scheduler, similar to the way resources work today, including in cases of differentiating different types of CPUs.
 This differentiation can be either software or hardware-defined.
 For instance, it may be useful to the user to